openshift/training/rc-setup.md

 using a regex-like string that will be presented as ADMIN_USERNAME.

 ### Adding the Template
-Go ahead and do the following as `root` in the `~/training/beta4` folder:
+Go ahead and do the following as `root` in the `~/training/rc` folder:

-    osc create -f integrated-template.json -n openshift
+    oc create -f integrated-template.json -n openshift

 What did you just do?
 The `integrated-template.json` file defined a template.
 By "creating" it, you have added it to the `openshift` project.